jaxsonpd/poisson-solver/doc/report/report.typ

   ],
 ) <fig:complete-cube-run>

-= Architecture Overview
+= Processor Architecture
+== Overview
 The Central Processing Unit (CPU) described in this section is the AMD Ryzen 9 6900HX.
-Released in 2022, this CPU 8 identical cores with 2 threads per core for a total of 16 logical cores.
+This is a high-performance mobile CPU which uses a 6nm process node.
+Released in 2022, this CPU has eight identical cores with two threads per core for a total of 16 processing units.
 The CPU uses the x86-64 instruction set architecture.
 The CPU structure is shown in @cpu_topo.
+This section will analyse each of the sub-components of the CPU in more detail, including the cores, memory accessing, cache organisation, and instruction set architecture.
+The archiecture of an AMD64 core is shown in @cpu_core @amd64_programmers_manual.

 #figure(image("./figures/cpu_topology.png", width: 60%), caption: "Central Processing Unit (CPU) architecture for the x86-64 AMD Ryzen 9 6900HX.")<cpu_topo>

+#figure(image("./figures/cpu_core.png", width: 50%), caption: "Typical AMD64 core architecture.")<cpu_core>

 == Cores
+As mentioned, each of the eight cores are identical.
+The AMD64 cores in this CPU follow the structure shown in @cpu_core.
+Each core has a number of Functional Units (FUs) for different purposes.
+These include Floating Point Units (FPUs), Arithmetic Logic Units (ALUs), and Control Units (CUs), memory units, and I/O units.
+Each of these units handle a different functionality required by the core, allowing for less than one instruction per cycle due to pipelining.
+The performance of the core is limited by the number of FUs, meaning the two threads on a single core do not always achieve the performance of one core per thread.
+Despite this, maximisng FU utilisation can drastically improve performance.

 == Memory
+The computer has 15GB of available DRAM.
+Inside the CPU, there are multiple levels of memory caching which implement a modified-harvard architecture.
+The CPU has a shared 16MB L3 cache across all eight cores.
+Each core then has its own 512 kB L2 Cache and 32kB L1 data and instruction caches.
+This caching allows both data and instructions to be read in parallel from the shared address space, improving efficiency.
+Caching is important as shown in @tab:cache-data, where the instructions to access data in the different memory levels grows rapidly.

+#figure(
+  caption: [Cache performance of the AMD Ryzen 6900HX.], table(
+  columns: (15%, 25%, 25%),
+  align: (left, center, center), table.header([Memory], [Read Instructions], [Access Count]), table.hline(stroke: 1pt),
+  [L1 Cache], [X], [X],
+  [L2 Cache], [X], [X],
+  [L3 Cache], [X], [X],
+  [System], [X], [X],
+  table.hline(stroke: 1pt),
+)) <tab:cache-data>

 == Instruction Set

-big picture

-ALU

-FPL

-Cache

-Intruction decodeing etc.
+AMD64 CPUs use the x86-64 instruction set architecture.
+This is an extension of the ubiquitous x86 architecture that introduces 64 bit computing while retaining backwards compatibility.
+The use of a 64 bit architecture allows for much higher addresses of RAM to be read, theoretically up to four exabytes.
+The x86-64 architecture also has 64 bit general-purpose registers and support for more complicated instructions that are able to efficiently execute complex operations.
+Some of these include the use Single Instruction Multiple Data (SIMD) instructions to operate on vectors of data at once.

 #pagebreak()
 = Multithreading - easy - Daniel